grishagin/CellCounting/README.md

 ##Automatic Cell Counting with ImageJ
 ###Description
 This repository containes two ImageJ plugins to count mammalian cells in the pictures of cell suspension in a standard hemocytometer.
+Bright-field plugins detect ALL cells regardless of their alive/dead status.
+Phase contrast plugin detects only live cells (obviously in suspension with trypan blue).

 The following items are included: